mdjbru-teaching-material/turku_course/README.md

 It seems that there is no course on "best-practices" such as version control or unittesting.

 It might be a good idea to be precise about what prerequisites we expect.
 If we need to cover the basics of R/Python we might not have the time to get to the meat of the course.

+## Project draft

+This is a basic project draft, aiming at a PhD course.

+### Timeline and practical organization

+* Course duration: 3 full days.
+Possibilities are:
+    - **Three consecutive days**.
+Advantages: compact, people can focus on the course and the material from a given day is still fresh the next day.
+Inconvenient: people do not have time to apply what they learn to their own research in-between classes and it is less likely that we get feedback from one day to the other.
+Also, if people do not try to apply what they learn at once after the classes, they might just forget about it and the course will be of little use.
+	- **One full day per week during three consecutive weeks**.
+Advantages: people only have to focus one day at a time, they do not accumulate fatigue about informatics during three consecutive days and they are more likely to be fresh and rested before each teaching day.
+People have time between each week to try the things they learn, and come back with questions on the next session.
+People are "re-activated" about applying what they learn three separate times, and it is more likely that they will try to apply what they learn just after hearing about it if they have three opportunities instead of just one in hte case of a consecutive three-day course.
+Inconvenient: people have to be available for one day in three consecutive weeks, might be a bit harder to fit in their schedule.
+Also people might tend to forget a bit more about what they heard the previous time (but this is probably not a big problem since a quick reminder can be done at the beginning of each day, and the material will probably be divided in more or less independent units over the three days), but this can be counter-balanced by the advantage of having more time to incorporate and train on the previous topics during each week.